suhlig/revealing/README.markdown

 # TODO

-1. Expose DITAA's `--scale` via attribute
-1. pandoc-ditaa-inline filter could write files to cache dir and read it from there via SHA
-   - still keep the SVG inline, but do not call ditaa again if unchanged
-1. Make pandoc-ditaa-inline only inline SVG if FORMAT is html (html5?)
 1. Expose customization of
    * highlight-style
    * theme
    * slideNumber
    * history
 1. Provide a docker image so that we can run without installing everything
+1. Add guard-livereload to the generated project
+1. Performance: pandoc-ditaa-inline filter could write files to cache dir and read it from there via SHA
+   - still keep the SVG inline, but do not call ditaa again if unchanged
 1. Consider [mermaid-filter](https://github.com/raghur/mermaid-filter)
 1. Allow self-hosted mathjax (copy to target)
 1. Charts using [vega-lite](https://vega.github.io/vega-lite/usage/embed.html)
-1. Add guard-livereload to the generated project
-1. PDF output
 1. Make the initial set of files more meaningful (e.g. add the project name, `git config user.name` etc.)
 1. Web interface for live editing